 - Knowledge base freely available for all tertiary staff and students.
 If you have a curly question, just consult our

-- Free training material.
-Check out our resources page to download copyright awareness material or contact our Business Development Manager to discuss other training needs.
+- Free training support.
+Check out our resources page to download copyright awareness material or contact our Business Development Manager to discuss webinar and live copyright education seminars.

 What isn't included in the licence?

 Copyright applies to published material including books, journals, newspapers, magazines, art and music - even when the copyright symbol © is not displayed.
-Generally, if your copying falls outside of the guidelines, you need to gain advanced permission from the Rightsholder to copy and share their material.
+Our licence doesn't include material licensed by other collective management organisations and alternative licensing arrangements such as OA.

 Our various licences enable organisations that have licensed with us to copy and share much more than is available under the Copyright Act.
 But there are exclusions to what can be copied, find out more here >>